quasarframework/quasar-framework.org/source/components/option-group.md

 title: Option Group
 ---
-The Quasar Option Group component is a helper component, which allows you to better control the grouping of binary (as in on or off, true or false, 1 or 0) form input components like checkboxes, radios or toggles.
+The Quasar Option Group component is a helper component, which allows you to better control the grouping of boolean (as in on or off, true or false, 1 or 0) form input components like checkboxes, radios or toggles.
 A good usage for this component is for offering the user a set of options or settings to turn on and off, and thus the name of the component.
 <input type="hidden" data-fullpage-demo="forms/option-group">

 Works well with [QField](/components/field.html) for additional functionality such as a helper, error message placeholder and many others.